What's a Lifetime Mortgage in 2022?

 What’s a Lifetime Mortgage?

-These flexible products allow you to make voluntary loan and interest repayments, with zero obligation attached.
+These flexible products allow you to voluntarily repay portions of the loan and monthly interest.

-Whatever’s not repaid will be covered from your when the last homeowner passes away or decides to move into long-term care.
+Whatever’s not repaid in your lifetime will be recovered through a property sale when the last homeowner passes away or moves into long-term care.

-Lifetime mortgages work either as a joint or an individual plan.
+A lifetime mortgage works either as a joint or as an individual plan.

-If you and your partner are 55 or older, you can unlock a plan together, both receiving permission to remain on the property until you pass away.
+If you and your partner are 55 or older, you select a joint lifetime mortgage product, so you both have the right to remain on the property until you pass away.